1601-mma2013/Performance-Enhancer/README.md

 *2. Modeling*

 **a.
 Personas**

 Name - Adam.

 Age - 19.

 Gender - Male.

 Occupation– Student.

 Faculty – Faculty of Creative Multimedia.

 Status – Active.

 Favourite Quote - “Have patience.
 All things are difficult before they become easy.”  - Saadi.

-	Bio

-	Adam is a student at Multimedia University.
+Bio- Adam is a student at Multimedia University.
 He uses his laptop to study and to complete his various assignments.
 He is financially unstable and is not able to afford a powerful laptop for his media needs.
 But he has a laptop that is functioning at a capability lower than its actual capability which makes him angry.
 He would like to use the full potential of the pc and performance he paid for.

 **1. Patterns in user and customer behaviours**

 Pattern user.

 Lazy.

 Sleeps late.